1983 …2025

 Biography

-Michael is Principal Investigator for the Hazelwood Health Study, a ten-year study of the long term health effects of the Hazelwood mine fire event in 2014.
+Michael was Principal Investigator for the Hazelwood Health Study, a ten-year study of the long term health effects of the Hazelwood mine fire event from 2014 to 2023.
 He previously held the appointment of Deputy Head of School, School of Public Health & Preventive Medicine, Monash University (formerly Department of Epidemiology & Preventive Medicine) from 1993 until 2019.
-Michael was a Visiting Medical Officer in Allergy, Immunology and Respiratory Medicine at the Alfred Hospital in Melbourne (1995-2015), and was appointed Honorary Medical Officer in Allergy, Immunology & Respiratory Medicine at the Alfred Hospital upon his retirement from clinical practice.
+Michael was a Visiting Medical Officer in Allergy, Immunology and Respiratory Medicine at the Alfred Hospital in Melbourne (1995-2015), and was appointed Honorary Medical Officer in Allergy, Immunology & Respiratory Medicine at the Alfred upon his retirement from clinical practice.

 Michael graduated in Medicine from Monash University in 1979 and received his PhD from the University of Newcastle in 1990 for research into occupational asthma.
-His current research program covers the epidemiology of asthma, chronic obstructive pulmonary disease and idiopathic pulmonary fibrosis, including genetic and environmental risk factors such as air pollution and occupation, and the role of spirometry in managing these conditions.
-This work has been supported by the National Health and Medical Research Council, Department of Health and Human Services, Victorian Health Promotion Foundation, Lung Foundation Australia and Asthma Victoria.
+His research program covers the epidemiology of asthma, and chronic obstructive pulmonary disease, including genetic and environmental risk factors such as air pollution and occupation, and the role of spirometry in managing these conditions.
+This work has been supported by the National Health and Medical Research Council, Department of Health and Human Services, Victorian Health Promotion Foundation, Australian Lung Foundation and Asthma Victoria.
 He led the NHMRC Centre for Research Excellence for Population Health Research on Electromagnetic Energy (PRESEE) (2013-2019).
-Other current research includes a project on the Epidemiology of Eczema in Australia and a systematic review of exposure to radiofrequency fields and cognitive impairment commissioned by the World Health Organization’s (WHO) Radiation Programme.
+Other research includes a project on the Epidemiology of Eczema in Australia and a systematic review of exposure to radiofrequency fields and cognitive impairment commissioned by the World Health Organization’s (WHO) Radiation Programme.

-Michael currently teaches Epidemiology and Evidence Based Clinical Practice to medical students, postgraduate Clinical Epidemiology at Monash University.
-He holds or has held positions on NHRMC and Health Research Council of New Zealand Grant Panels, and committees of the Lung Foundation Australia, Thoracic Society of Australia and New Zealand (TSANZ), Asthma Victoria, Asthma Australia and the National Asthma Council.
-He chaired the Scientific Committee for the International Society for Environmental Epidemiology conference in 2017.
+Michael taught Epidemiology and Evidence Based Clinical Practice to medical students, postgraduate Clinical Epidemiology and units in the Master of Public Health at Monash University.
+He has held positions on NHRMC and Health Research Council of New Zealand Grant Panels, and committees of Lung Foundation Australia, Thoracic Society of Australia and New Zealand (TSANZ), Asthma Victoria, Asthma Australia and the National Asthma Council.
+He chaired the Scientific Committee for the International Society for Environmental Epidemiology (ISEE) conference in 2017, and was a member of the Scientific Committees for ISEE conferences.
 He was also a committee member for the International Symposium on Epidemiology in Occupational Health and an Australasian Epidemiological Association conference.
 Michael has been an invited speaker at a number of international meetings.
 He received the Research Medal of the Thoracic Society of Australia & New Zealand in 2011, a Community Service Award from the Asthma Foundation of Victoria and a National Award from Asthma Australia in 2013 and a Lung Foundation Australia Lifetime Achievement Award in 2015.
-Michael is a Fellow of the Australasian Faculty of Public Health Medicine.
+Michael is a Fellow of the Australasian Faculty of Public Health Medicine, TSANZ, European Respiratory Society and ISEE.

 Michael has spent most of his academic life attempting to pin down the ever-elusive causes of asthma and allergies.